 The profit rate changes reflect a change in income distribution among classes.
 In our simplified exercise without rents, a rise in profit rate occurs because a decrease in wages.
 Remember that the price of a generic commodity using only itself as a mean of production can be written as: p = l · w + p · k + r · p · k.
-It is immediate to see that a negative relationship between w and r occurs: r = (1/k) − [l · w/(p · k)] − 1.
+It is immediate to see that a negative relationship between w and r occurs: r = (1/k) − [l · w/ (p · k)] − 1.
 In particular, a decrease in w is accomplished by an increase in r

-So the exchange ratio depends even on the income distribution, but that is not considered in the theory of labour embodied, so it doesn’t really work to explain the exchange ratio.
+So, the exchange ratio depends even on the income distribution, but that is not considered in the theory of labour embodied, so it doesn’t really work to explain the exchange ratio.
 The only way to make it work is to find a commodity that is an invariable measure of value, and doesn’t change Q of lab and price, but it’s impossible to find.

 Borrowing and Debt